jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 If I put something in a queue and the person who is supposed to consume it is not running, do I care?
 Not usually.
-There may be backflow and some other kind of considerations, but the availability of the consumer is also something that you do not care about, right?
+There may be backflow and some other kind of considerations, but the availability of the consumer is also something that you do not care about.
 Again, a directly connected message: A said something to B.  If B is not around, that is now a problem for A.  If A puts something on a queue, presumably if you can make the queue more available than B, you get this independence, both in the identity of the consumer and the availability of the consumer, which is extremely strong.

 The other great thing about conveyor belts and queues is that what do they do?
 What is their job?
 Move stuff.
 What is their other job?
 There is no other job.
-That is all they do, right?
+That is all they do.
 So it has that characteristic we had from before.

-I mean, when you get to pub/sub, you end up with routing and moving, and they are both on this slide, but that is really strong.
+When you get to pub/sub, you end up with routing and moving, and they are both on this slide, but that is really strong.
 Queues are extremely important.
 Queues are decidedly different from messages for those reasons.
 Messages, they need an available consumer, and you need to know who you are talking to.
 It is architecturally _completely_ different.